JustAlternate/My-EKS/README.md

 ## Bonus

+- [ ] Vibe code some frontend for that poor web-server micro service
 - [ ] Use spot in our Managed Node Group (using a custom launch template)
 - [ ] Replace default ELB when creating a service type load balancer to a ALB
 - [ ] RDS Backup & Restore (Velero ?)